-CAUTION Use proper lifting techniques, notably using your legs force.
+A CAUTION Use proper lifting techniques, notably by using your legs to lift instead of your back.
 Do not attempt to lift the rear of vehicle if it is above your limits.

-- 3. Loosen the rear axle nut. - Tighten or loosen both adjustment screws (equally) to increase or decrease track tension.
+- Loosen the rear axle nut. - 4.
+Tighten or loosen both adjustment screws (equally) to increase or decrease track tension

-Step 1: Loosen the axle nut Step 2: Tighten or loosen the adjustment screws
+Step 1: Loosen the axle nut

+Step 2: Tighten or loosen the adjustment screws

-- 5. If correct tension is unattainable, contact an authorized Lynx dealer. - 6.
+- If correct tension is unattainable, contact an authorized Ski-Doo dealer. - 6.
 Retighten the rear axle nut to specification.

-TIGHTENING TORQUE

-Rear idler wheel retaining nut and screw (2 idler wheels system)

-24.5 N•m ± 3.5 N•m (18 lbf•ft ± 3 lbf•ft)
+TIGHTENING TORQUE Rear idler wheel retaining nut and screw (2 idler wheels system) 24.5 N•m ± 3.5 N•m (18 lbf•ft ± 3 lbf•ft)